-As presented in Section E.1.1 the objective of this restriction dossier is to turn permanent the EU Decision 2009/251/EC.
+As presented in Section E.1.1 the objective of this restriction proposal is to turn permanent the current situation with the EU Decision 2009/251/EC in place.
 The baseline situation is the one that is currently observed: risks related to DMFu containing products are managed by the EU Decision 2009/251/EC, prolonged by Commission Decision 2010/153/EU.

-Consequently, the proposed restriction will turn permanent the business as usual situation.
-As indicated in Section A.2.2, this assumption has to be slightly nuanced however given the definition of "products" which is used in the Decision:
+However, as indicated in Section A.2.2, this assumption has to be slightly nuanced given the definition of "products" which is used in the Decision:

-"Any product - including in the context of providing a service - which is intended for consumers or likely, under reasonably foreseeable conditions, to be used by consumers even if not intended for them, and is supplied or made available, whether for consideration or not, in the course of a commercial activity, and whether new, used or reconditioned" (Article 2(a) of Directive 2001/95/EC28 on general product safety)
+"Any product - including in the context of providing a service - which is intended for consumers or likely, under reasonably foreseeable conditions, to be used by consumers even if not intended for them, and is supplied or made available, whether for consideration or not, in the course of a commercial activity, and whether new, used or reconditioned" (Article 2(a) of Directive 2001/95/ $\text{EC}^{31}$ on general product safety)

 As already mentioned, this implies that the scope of the REACH restriction may be slightly wider than the one of EU Decision 2009/251/EC, as the Decision focuses on products which are intended for consumers.
 However, given the fact that DMFu was identified mostly in articles which are intended for consumers, it is not expected that this (small) difference in scope will result in major changes with the implementation of the REACH restriction.
+The definition of placing on the market and requirements regarding recalls of articles may also differ between the proposed restriction and the current ban.
+Whilst this is important for a specific case, the overall aim and means remain the same; to prevent the presence of articles containing DMFu on the market via regulatory means aimed at the suppliers of those products.
+Any differences are therefore unlikely to result in major changes with the implementation of the REACH restriction.